tower-rs/tower/guides/inventing-service.md

 This is not bad.
 It makes it easy for users to run HTTP servers without worrying about any of the low level details.

-However our current design has one issue: We cannot handle the request asynchronously.
+However, our current design has one issue: we cannot handle requests asynchronously.
 Imagine our user needs to query a database or send a request to some other server while handling the request.
-That would currently require blocking while we wait for a response.
+Currently, that would require blocking while we wait for a response.
 That isn't great.
 Lets fix that by having the handler function return a future: